ppy/osu-wiki/news/2021-01-02-featured-artist-updates-january-2021.md

 - **Yuichiro Tsukagoshi (NanosizeMir) feat.
 Sennzai - Hoshi Tan Ambivalence**
 - **Yunosuke feat.
 Sennzai - SickCrazy**

-She may have only joined our Featured Artists recently, but **Sennzai** has already released some new music!
-These 3 collaborative tracks from her latest mini-album continue to raise the bar for what **Sennzai** has to offer, and we're sure mappers will come to love each one.
+She may have only joined our Featured Artists recently, but **Sennzai** has already released new music!
+These 3 collaborative tracks from her latest mini-album continue to raise the bar for what she has to offer, and we're sure mappers will come to love each one.

 ## [SOOOO](https://osu.ppy.sh/beatmaps/artists/30)